 Research the Market

-Before diving headfirst into landlording, you must first understand your existing and potential rental markets.
+Before diving headfirst into renting out your property, it’s critical to understand your existing and potential rental markets.

 You may already have your finger on the pulse of local real estate trends and rental conditions, or perhaps you’re starting entirely from scratch.
 Regardless of where you stand, remember these three words: Know.
 Your.
 Market.